PRO-2684/011147-Lab/README.md

 - Admins can change their own username and password.
 - You can only add/delete admin accounts in the MySQL console.

+### Student Account(s)

+- Students can query all courses and their own grades.
+- Students can view their own basic information.
+- Students can change their own password, tel, and email.

 ### Dummy Data

 - `major`: `(1, 'Computer Science', 'John Doe')`